tayanov/ha_kettler/README.md

 **What's new:**

+WARNING!!! its mod for m216s.
+Not stable but working

 2020/01/26 add switch to manage "use backlight to show current temperaure and sync statuses" option

 2020/01/27 add switch to manage "hold temperature after heat" option